-Urban Outfitters, Inc. (URBN) CEO Richard Hayne on Q3 2021 Results - Earnings Call Transcript

 Trish Donnelly

 Thank you, Frank, and good afternoon everyone.
-I am excited to report the Urban Outfitters brand delivered a positive 4% global retail segment ‘comp’ for the third quarter.
-These ‘comps’ were driven by exceptional growth in the digital channels in North America and Europe, partially offset by more challenging ‘comps’ in the store channel.
+I am excited to report the Urban Outfitters Brand delivered a positive 4% global retail segment comp for the third quarter.
+These comps were driven by exceptional growth in the digital channels in North America and Europe, partially offset by more challenging comps in the store channel.
 Well-controlled inventory management enabled historically low markdown rates and fast inventory turns.
-This, coupled with disciplined expense management, lead to operating income double that of last year.
+This, coupled with disciplined expense management, led to operating income double that of last year.

-As I mentioned, the positive global retail ‘comp’ was driven by our digital channel.
+As I mentioned, the positive global retail comp was driven by our digital channel.
 All global KPIs, sessions, conversion, and average order value saw impressive increases over last year.
 All geographical sectors, Americas, Europe, APAC, Middle East and AU/NZ saw positive double-digit ‘comps.’
 In addition, every marketing channel, paid and unpaid, positive comped to last year.
 Most impressive was ‘new’ customer growth in the digital channel.

 Globally, we gained 36% more customers over last year with both North America and Europe picking up hundreds of thousands of new customers during the quarter.
 In addition, we launched a new Urban Outfitters website in Mexico and the early results are very exciting.